Jiawenling/JiawenLing.github.io/_posts/2022-03-19-First-Post.md

 #Setting up Jekyll - using theme Hyde

 First post should be dedicated to the setup of this static webpage - can't use it straight off the bat, unfortunately.
-Zero knowledge on Ruby, but some Googling should do the trick.
+Zero knowledge on Ruby, but thankfully plenty of tutorials out there.
 Initial steps can be found [here](https://idratherbewriting.com/documentation-theme-jekyll/mydoc_publishing_github_pages.html) (thanks lots!)

 If you chose Hyde, there are a few modifications to be made: